-A golf match was held during the year against the secretaries’ association.
+A golf match was held in Scotland against the secretaries’ association.
 This was the first match between the two associations and it is still played every year.

 Worries about the financial position of SGGA led to suggestions that golf club members be asked to donated 5p per head or golf clubs be asked to donate £10 per club to help the association.
 Once again the association was struggling financially, but was not completely down and out.